postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you are on a Professional, Basic, or Free plan, you can permanently delete your Postman account from your [account settings](https://go.postman.co/settings/me/account/) page.
 Select your avatar in the upper-right corner > **Account Settings** > **Account**.
 Select **Delete Account**.
 Before the account is deleted, you will be asked to sign in again to confirm that you own the account.

-If you are on an Enterprise plan, you must contact your team Admins to delete your Postman account.
+If you are on an Enterprise plan, you must contact your Team Admins to delete your Postman account.

 ### Updating your profile